mclaughlin111/divGrid/README.md

-# div Grid... a grid of divs
+# divGrid  a grid of divs
 just experimenting with css/javascript in a React App